Site Map

 A physical suicide deterrent system would provide a physical barrier to impede the ability of an individual to jump off the Golden Gate Bridge, without compromising the other established Project Criteria.
 It could take the form of a horizontal net, something added to the existing railing, or the replacement of the existing railing with taller railing.

-• Has the District looked at other measures to deter people from jumping off of the Bridge?
+• What other measures are currently used to deter people from jumping off of the Bridge?

 The District has developed a number of non-physical measures that successfully deter a significant number of people from committing suicide at the Bridge.
 Through the use of these measures, currently approximately 70 percent of suicide attempts are prevented.
 These non-physical measures include: